acrcloud/acrcloud_sdk_ios/README.md

  * [Recognize Live Channels and Custom Content](https://docs.acrcloud.com/tutorials/recognize-tv-channels-and-custom-content)
  *
 ## Identify Music or TV with iOS SDK
 This demo shows how to identify music ( songs ) or detect live TV channels by recorded sound with ACRCloud iOS SDK.
-Contact us if you have any question or special requirement about the SDK: support@acrcloud.com
+Contact us if you have any questions or special requirements about the SDK: support@acrcloud.com

 ## Preparation
 * The newest ACRCloud iOS SDK which contains both ObjectC and Swift demo projects.